 Compact, colourful and crazy-cute, this dolls house is perfect for kids as young as 18 months.
 It has an open-up design, three levels of play, and it comes fully furnished so littlies can put their imaginations to work from the get-go.

-Drewart toys are handcrafted in Europe and they ooze old-world magic.
+Handcrafted in Europe, Drewart toys ooze old-world magic.
 This house has open-up doors, two play levels and plenty of tiny windows for letting in natural light.
 Matching accessories (including a catapult!) are available separately.

 Pottery Barn Kids